dustinpfister/blog_posts/_posts/threejs-examples-biplane.md

 <iframe class="youtube_video" src="https://www.youtube.com/embed/7XCiF36z0n8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Version Numbers matter with three.js

-When I first wrote this post I was using r125 of three.js and I have also been doing a fare about or editing of this post as i continue to refine this basic three.js model.
-The last time I edited this post then I was using three.js version r127.
-I have made a habit of mentioning what version numbers I am using in every three.js post that I write, and also make note of it as I edit older posts also.
-Code braking changes are made to three.js all the time, so I think doing so is called for.

 ### Source code up on Github

 The source code that I have together for this [post thus far is up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-biplane/).
+This is also where I have the source code examples for the [many other posts on threejs](/categories/three-js/) that I have made thus far as well.

+### Version Numbers matter with three.js

+When I first wrote this post I was using r125 of threejs and I have also been doing a fare amount or editing of this post as I continue to refine this code a little now and then.
+With that said the last time I edited this post then I was using threejs version r146 when updating the style of the mainjs file of what I am now calling the world section.
+So not all of the code in this example is updated to my r146 style rules just yet when it comes to the module itself, but that will be the style standard from here on put with any future edits at this point.

+I have made a habit of mentioning what version numbers I am using in every threejs post that I write, and also make note of it as I edit older posts also.
+Code braking changes are made to threejs all the time, so I think doing so is called for.

-## 1 - The biplane module
+### The biplane module

 The idea here is to create a javaScript module that will create and return an instance of a [THREE.Group](/2018/05/16/threejs-grouping-mesh-objects/) which is just a way to pack a whole bunch of Mesh objects into a single group.
 An instance of THREE.Group like a Mesh object also inherits from the [Object3d class](/2018/04/23/threejs-object3d/), and as such also has a userData object which is the standard object that is to be used to place app specific data.
 Such as the current radian value for a prop on a biplane.